Whatever happened to our vision of a learning society?

-It is 20 years since the publication of the Government Green Paper ‘The Learning Age’ in which David Blunkett offered a vision of the value of lifelong learning.
+It is 20 years since the publication of the Government Green Paper ‘The Learning Age’ in which David Blunkett’s Preface offered a generous vision of the value of lifelong learning.
+It encompassed a recognition of the role adult learning plays in securing prosperous and inclusive economic:

-The conference is sponsored by The Learning and Work Institute, The Education and Training Foundation, HOLEX and the Universities Association for Lifelong Learning.
+The event is sponsored by The Learning and Work Institute, The Education and Training Foundation, HOLEX and the Universities Association for Lifelong Learning.

-There are four group sessions to choose from in the morning:
+There are 4 group sessions to choose from in the morning:

 And four after lunch sessions: